rwxrob/skilstak/docs/boost/README.md

 !!! tip "Check out the Bureau of Labor and Statistics technology careers"

     The US BLS updates an annual collection of statistics related to career growth, demand, and pay.
-It's definitely worth checking out.
+It is definitely worth checking out.

     <https://www.bls.gov/ooh/computer-and-information-technology>

     Take particular note of the **Job Outlook** indicating how fast the demand for each career is growing.
 For example, demand for **Information Security Analysts** (hackers) is growing by 35%, one of the fastest growing professions *of all* outpacing the next fastest growing tech career by 10% (**Software Developers**, 25%)!
 Beginner Boost skills are absolutely essential for *any* career in the Information Security industry and will give any Software Developer a solid advantage over all the rest.

-## Skills (how-to) format
+## Skills format

-Content is organized into specific skills as would be listed in a job description or resume.
-This provided better searchability, review, and is consistent with popular "recipe" book organization used by O'Reilly and others over the years.
-Taking notes in this fashion is also more flexible because each question and answer can be reorganized as the learner finds most sensible later.
+Content is organized into procedural "how-to"s for specific skills as would be listed in a job description or resume.
+This provides better searchability, review, and is consistent with popular "recipe" books used by O'Reilly and others.

-This is also the basis of learning like a hacker, or a magician for that matter.
-Each "trick" (or task) is captured with its steps.
-These tricks can then be combined in different ways.
-In a very real sense, learning this way is much like writing code for your own brain, each task is a subroutine.
+Explaining procedures in this way is also the basis of learning like a hacker, or a magician for that matter.
+Each "trick" (or task) is captured with its specific steps.
+Tricks can then be combined in different ways.
+Learning this way is much like writing code for your own brain, or programming humans as if each task had a subroutine that can be written and stored in neurons like RAM in a computer.

 The Boost learning model, therefore, is designed to help you program your own brain to be able to do things much like an AI or software application.
 In fact, the only difference is that in order to write the code into your brain you have to repeat the steps of any task over and over to create those neural pathways, which is *exactly* what modern AI training does.